 What about Obstetrical training at your program?

-For those with a strong interest in obstetrics, we have developed an Obstetrics Area of Concentration.
-This track is designed to offer additional guidance to residents who may be interested in incorporating maternity care into their future practice.
+For those with a strong interest in obstetrics, we have developed an Obstetrics/Women's Health Area of Concentration.
+This track is designed to offer additional guidance to residents who may be interested in incorporating a focus on women’s health issues or maternity care into their future practice.
 We encourage residents to carefully consider their future practice goals with regard to obstetrics, and to consider the Obstetrics Area of Concentration as they plan to augment their obstetrical training during residency.

 How do the residents get along?